PeekingDuck includes some “power” nodes that are capable of processing the contents

 This tutorial presents advanced recipes to showcase the power features of

-PeekingDuck, such as using dabble.statistics for object counting and tracking.
+PeekingDuck, such as using dabble.statistics

 This tutorial demonstrates how to save data to an SQLite database.